Singapore national football team: Kits and crest

-There have been different suppliers for the jerseys, from Admiral, Puma, Umbro, Grand Sport to Tiger.
-Since 2008, Nike has been the supplier for the national team.
+Singapore historically played in blue shirts and shorts before adopting the national colours of red and white as its principal colours in the late 1980s.
+Blue subsequently became a customary colour for the away kit.
+For the 2007 AFF Championship, Singapore temporarily used blue as its primary kit colour and white as its alternate colour.

 Singapore had initially worn blue shirts and shorts as their home kit.
 However, in the late 1980s, The Lions adopted the national colours of red and white for their home kit while they kept blue as the colour for the away kit.
 This tradition stayed on through the 1990s.
 For the 2007 AFF Championship, the national team's colours reverted to blue as its home kit and white as the other kit.

 Before 2006, Singapore had been using the same kit for nearly 5 years, supplied by Tiger who had a tie-in with Diadora.
 The kit used during the 2007 AFF Championship made its final appearance on 4 February 2007 against Thailand.
-The next kit was first used on 24 June 2007 against DPR Korea.
+The next kit was first used on 24 June 2007 against North Korea.
 The jersey has white trims at the edge of the sleeves and around the neck.
 Unlike most national teams which use the country's footballing association as a logo on the kit, the national flag of Singapore takes up the spot on the left chest instead while a white Nike logo is on the right chest and this symmetry also applies to the away jersey.
 The numbering and lettering font and colour is the same as the previous two home jerseys.